Skip to content

 October: Domestic Violence Awareness Month

 The month of October is Domestic Violence Awareness Month.
 The statistics on domestic violence are heartbreaking.
-According to a 2015 survey conducted by the Centers for Disease Control and Prevention, one in four women, and one in ten men, have been the victims of severe physical violence by an “intimate partner” (boyfriend/girlfriend or spouse) at some point in their life.
+According to the Centers for Disease Control and Prevention, one in four women, and one in ten men, have been the victims of severe physical violence by an “intimate partner” (boyfriend/girlfriend or spouse) at some point in their life.
 Over a third of all men and women have experienced psychological aggression by an intimate partner.
 Domestic violence starts early: over half of women and men who have experienced some form of domestic violence were victimized for the first time before they were 25 years old.

 The Catholic Church’s Response: “When I Call for Help”